Australian cuisine: South Australia

 South Australia has FruChocs, King George whiting, and a range of foods of German origin including mettwurst, Bienenstich (beesting), streuselkuchen (German cake) and fritz.

-The State also has its own iconic brands such as Farmers Union Iced Coffee, YoYo biscuits and Balfours frog cakes.
+The State also has its own iconic brands such as Farmers Union Iced Coffee, YoYo biscuits, and Balfours frog cakes.
 Jubilee cake is a specialty of South Australia, as is the Kitchener bun.
 In Adelaide, a variant on the meat pie is the pie floater, which is a meat pie served in a bowl of pea soup.
+Also, double-cut rolls, a bread roll sliced through the middle at two heights, each layer then filled making effectively two sandwiches out of one roll, is a South Australian specialty.

 Tasmania

-Tasmania has leatherwood honey, abalone, and savoury toast.
+Tasmania has the scallop pie, leatherwood honey, abalone, and savoury toast.

 Victoria

+The Australian meat pie owes much of its status as an Australian food icon due to the Four'n Twenty pie company, established in Bendigo in 1947, mass-producing pies of a size that could be easily eaten standing and with one hand and selling them from their own fleet of vans at Australian Rules Football matches or at football oval kiosks.
+Piping hot meat pies then grew rapidly in popularity during the 1950s in Melbourne, where they became a welcome warming bite to eat at football matches on Melbourne’s all too common cold, rainy, and windy winter days.

-Victoria is famous for its home-grown Melbourne invention, the dim sim.
+Victoria is also famous for its home-grown Melbourne invention, the dim sim, which dates back to the 1940s, and another Bendigo invention, the Chiko Roll, which debuted in 1951.
 Melbourne is also the home of the hot jam donut.